-The SuperLoader tape library is a scalable tape autoloader that provides up to 4.8TB of capacity and 130GB/hour throughput in a 2U (U is a standard of measure equaling 1.75" high) rack-mount form factor and is a modular, high-density tape automation solution designed for the workgroup environment.
-It contains one or two 8-cartridge removable active magazines and is available with a barcode reader for high performance inventory management.
-The SuperLoader supports a single DLT1, SDLT 320, SDLT 600 or LTO-2 tape drive and includes on-board, Web-based remote management.
+The SuperLoader tape library is a scalable tape autoloader that has been joined by a new, more cost-effective SuperLoader 3 model.
+This family of products provides up to 6.4TB of capacity and 245GB/hour throughput in a 2U (U is a standard of measure equaling 1.75" high) rack-mount form factor and is a modular, high-density tape automation solution designed for the workgroup environment.
+Both products include one or two 8-cartridge removable active magazines and are available with a barcode reader (standard for SuperLoader 3) for high performance inventory management.
+Depending on model, the SuperLoader family supports a single DLT1, SDLT 320, SDLT 600, LTO-2 or LTO-3 tape drive and includes on-board, Web-based remote management.